 What We Do

-The IGIS provides independent assurance to Ministers, the Parliament and the public that Australia’s intelligence and security agencies are acting with legality, propriety and appropriate regard for human rights.
+The IGIS provides independent assurance to Ministers, the Parliament and the public that Australia’s intelligence and security agencies are acting with legality, propriety and consistency with human rights.

 To do this, the IGIS undertakes a range of investigations, considers complaints and Public Interest Disclosures, and contributes to national security reviews and inquiries.